-- (14) Develop, in coordination with the Division of Emergency Management; other federal, state, and local law enforcement agencies; fire and rescue agencies; and first responder agencies, a model family reunification plan for use by child care facilities, public K-12 schools, and public postsecondary educational institutions that are closed or unexpectedly evacuated due to a natural or manmade disaster.
+- (13) Develop, in coordination with the Division of Emergency Management; other federal, state, and local law enforcement agencies; fire and rescue agencies; and first responder agencies, a model family reunification plan for use by child care facilities, public K-12 schools, and public postsecondary educational institutions that are closed or unexpectedly evacuated due to a natural or manmade disaster.
 This model plan shall consider the integration of student information and notification systems to facilitate reunification after a natural or manmade disaster.
-This model plan shall be reviewed annually and updated, as applicable. - (15) Monitor compliance with requirements relating to school safety by school districts and public schools, including charter schools.
+This model plan shall consider the integration of student information and notification systems to facilitate reunification after a natural or manmade disaster.
+This model plan shall be reviewed annually and updated, as applicable. - (14) Monitor compliance with requirements relating to school safety by school districts and public schools, including charter schools.
 The office shall report incidents of noncompliance to the commissioner pursuant to s.
 1001.11(9) and the state board pursuant to s.
-1008.32 and other requirements of law, as appropriate. - (16) Annually publish a list detailing the total number of safe-school officers in this state, the total number of safe-school officers disciplined or relieved of their duties because of misconduct in the previous year, the total number of disciplinary incidents involving safe-school officers, and the number of incidents in which a safe-school officer discharged his or her firearm outside of a training situation or in the exercise of his or her duties as a safe-school officer. - (17) Maintain a current directory of public school-based diversion programs and cooperate with each judicial circuit and the Department of Juvenile Justice to facilitate their efforts to monitor and enforce each governing body's compliance with s.
+1008.32 and other requirements of law, as appropriate. - (15) Annually publish a list detailing the total number of safe-school officers in this state, the total number of safe-school officers disciplined or relieved of their duties because of misconduct in the previous year, the total number of disciplinary incidents involving safe-school officers, and the number of incidents in which a safe-school officer discharged his or her firearm outside of a training situation or in the exercise of his or her duties as a safe-school officer. - (16) Maintain a current directory of public school-based diversion programs and cooperate with each judicial circuit and the Department of Juvenile Justice to facilitate their efforts to monitor and enforce each governing body's compliance with s.
 985.12.